harlyq/aframe-harlyq-components/components/aframe-svg-ui-component/README.md

 A selector which defines the svg elements that will generate `svg-ui-hoverstart` and `svg-ui-hoverend` events.
 There must a **raycaster** component somewhere which will generate the `raycaster-intersected` and `raycaster-intersected-cleared` events on this entity, which we can utilise to determine where the ray is hovering.
 The **raycaster** component is provided automatically when using a **cursor** component

 ---
+**interactIfOccluded**: boolean = `false`

+If false, then the touch and hover interactions only work if this element is the first hit by the raycaster (i.e. picks the front-most svg-ui panel)

+---
 **resolution**: vec2 = `{x: 512, y:512}`

 The resolution of the texture onto which the SVG is generated.
 The lower the resolution the blurier the texture.
 For WebGL1 the resolution dimensions will be forced to powers of 2 by the renderer